Inside: Sharing some simple tips that have helped me to always have a home that is tidy – not perfect – but tidy.

 I have a confession to make.
-I used to be a harried housecleaner – meaning I had major messes to clean up before anyone would come over and I would dread the thought of an unexpected visitor.
-Having children and realizing I don't get any more hours in my day made me re-think and change some of my daily habits and routines.
+I used to be a harried housecleaner – meaning I had major messes to clean up before anyone would come over, and I would dread the thought of an unexpected visitor.
+Having children and realizing I don’t get any more hours in my day made me rethink and change some of my daily habits and routines.

-Let me share some simple tips that have helped me always to have a home that is tidy – not perfect – but tidy.
+10 Simple Tips that have Helped Me to Have a Home that is Tidy – Not Perfect – but Tidy:Sharing some simple tips that have helped me always to have a home that is tidy - not perfect - but tidy.

 1. Start your morning off with some specific tasks to get your day moving in a forward direction.
 Examples are getting a load of laundry started, empty the dishwasher, make the bed, etc.